 A Fast 5 Minutes

 Got a quick slot to fill before an after-school activity?
 How about a small gap between homework and sitting down for dinner?
 Parent like a pro with these little-to-no-prep basics you can use just about anywhere.

 1. Tickle your sidekick’s funny bone.
 Whip out brain busters or riddles that will make them laugh.
 Luckily you don’t need Comedy Central writers for this one.
-We think your goofballs will get a kick out of these jokes from Frugal Fun for Boys and Girls or this hilarious list of 45 knee-slappers from Everything Mom.
+We think your goofballs will get a kick out of our ultimate list of jokes for kids.

 5. Try out a sequencing game when the wanderlust takes hold.
 Name a person, place and object, all starting with the same letter of the alphabet, then string them together like kids lining up for the school bus.
 “Alice from Australia loves alligators!”
 See how far you can get in a short amount of time.

 When the kidlets have 15 minutes to spare before heading up to bed or while you’re busy unloading groceries, pull out mini activities that strike that just-right balance between being way too fun and not entertaining enough.

 6. Curl up with a good book.
 Putting out a basket of books in a central location motivates the kids to take a look through the pages when they’ve got time to spare.
 Add in a sweet bookmark that keeps track of time to really make it count.